SNF-Root/VPD-ICPMS/README.md

 ### Contact

-Please reach out if you're thinking about building a scanner, we're excited to see these get into as many labs as possible!
-We ask you use the "Issues" tab to ask questions, this will allow other people thinking of building a VPD to see what is and isn't going well.
+Please reach out if you're thinking about building a scanner, have questions about the build process, or have issues with your own DIY-VPD.
+We're excited to get these into as many labs as possible!
+We ask you use the "Issues" tab to ask questions (even if you don't have an issue).
+This will allow other people thinking of building a VPD to see who else is interested, what they're thinking, and issues they're having.

 ### License